Zen1400/DBT_2024/README.md

 # DBT_2024
-This Repos is created in 2024 following the Wagon's exercises
+This Repo is created in 2024 following the Wagon's exercises